open-slicer/cell/docs/config.md

 # Config

 A simple file is what manages Cell's config.
-This should be named `config.extension`, where `extension` is essentially any common config file type (e.g. `config.yml`).
-If an extension isn't passed, [TOML](https://github.com/toml-lang/toml) will be used; however, YAML is used in this manual.
+This should be named `cell.extension`, where `extension` is essentially any common config file type (e.g. `config.yml`).
+If an extension isn't passed, YAML will be used.

 ## Example